Scrap metal barge fire brings warning on lithium-ion battery dangers

 Scrap metal barge fire brings warning on lithium-ion battery dangersWritten by Nick Blenkey

 The National Transportation Safety Board said Thursday that lithium-ion batteries and other possible ignition sources could pose a fire safety issue in the transportation of scrap materials as cargo.
-The warning after the agency released its report on a May 23, 2022 incident in which a fire discovered aboard a scrap metal barge burned for 26 hours before it was extinguished by fire boats.
+The warning comes after the agency released its report on a May 23, 2022, incident in which a fire discovered aboard a scrap metal barge burned for 26 hours before it was extinguished by fireboats.

 The barge fire involved the loaded 300-foot-long scrap metal barge CMT Y Not 6 when it was under tow by the Coeymans Marine Towing (CMT) towing vessel Daisy Mae, northbound in the Delaware Bay, under bareboat charter to an affiliated entity of Eastern Metal Recycling USA (EMR) of Camden, N.J.